Skip to main content

 • k8sagent: Connection information for the Kubernetes-agent service installed in the cluster.

-â‘¡ Search bar to find clusters by name.
+â‘¡ Search bar to find clusters by name, endpoint and k8sagent

 â‘¢ The ADD button takes you to a screen for adding new clusters.